 Campbell River has been criticized as being too hard on employees and as requiring family status claims to meet higher standards than claims for other forms of discrimination, e.g., disability, religion, age, race, etc. Consequently, a rival standard has emerged that's much more friendly to employees.
-It was created by a federal court ruling that an employer committed family status discrimination by refusing to let an employee worked a fixed schedule so she could make childcare arrangements [Johnstone v.
+It was created in 2007 (3 years after Campbell River) by a federal court ruling that it was family status discrimination for an employer to refuse to let an employee worked a fixed schedule so she could make childcare arrangements [Johnstone v.
 Canada (Attorney-General), [2007] F.C.J.
 No. 43, aff'd 2008 FCA 101].
 Under the so-called Johnstone test, an employee must show 4 things to make out a prima facie case of family status discrimination:

 - 1. A child is under his/her care and supervision; - 2.
 A childcare obligation is more of a legal responsibility for the child than a personal choice; - 3.
-Reasonable efforts were made to meet those childcare obligations via reasonable alternative solutions, but no such alternative solution is reasonably accessible; and - 4.
-The policy interferes in a manner that's more than trivial or insubstantial with the fulfillment of a childcare obligation.
+Reasonable efforts were made to meet those childcare obligations via reasonable alternative solutions, but no such alternative solution is reasonably accessible; and

+4. The policy interferes in a manner that's more than trivial or insubstantial with the fulfillment of a childcare obligation.